dhoulb/shelving/modules/schema/README.md

   1. An array of strings where each string is an allowed value.
   2. An object where each string key is an allowed value, and the corresponding value is a user-facing title for the option.
 - `options.match: RegExp = null` - A regular expression that the string must match.
-- `options.multiline: boolean = false` - Whether the string allows newlines or not
+- `options.multiline: boolean = false` - Whether the string allows newlines or not.
+- `options.sanitizer?: (value: string) => string` - Additional sanitization function that runs after initial string conversion (e.g. strip disallowed characters).

 ### `url()`